Carl Edwards: 2014: Final season at Roush

-2015: First Season At JGR And Crown Jewel Victories
+2015: First season with Joe Gibbs and Two Crown Jewel victories

-Rumors arose of Edwards potentially joining Joe Gibbs Racing, which were confirmed on August 19, 2014 with Edwards signing a multi-year deal to drive the No. 19 Toyota for the team, a fourth entry for JGR.
+Rumors arose of Edwards potentially joining Joe Gibbs Racing, which were confirmed on August 19, 2014, with Edwards signing a multi-year deal to drive the No. 19 Toyota for the team, a fourth entry for JGR.

-Carl began his season on a low-note, wrecking in the ending of the Daytona 500 and losing the draft late in the race in Atlanta.
+Carl began his season on a low note, wrecking at the end of the Daytona 500 and losing the draft late in the race in Atlanta.
 He rebounded at Las Vegas with a terrific run.
-While running close to the lead and leading a couple laps, Edwards tangled with Kasey Kahne with less than 20 laps to go.
+While running close to the lead and leading a couple laps, Edwards tangled with Kasey Kahne with less than twenty laps to go.
 Edwards — while moving under Kahne — knocked Kahne into the SAFER barrier.
 In an apparent act of retaliation, Kahne forced Edwards out of the draft, wrecking Edwards and himself.
-Despite the payback, Edwards took responsibility for the collision stating: "I was just racing as hard as I can.
+Despite the payback, Edwards took responsibility for the collision, stating: "I was just racing as hard as I can.
 It's completely my fault, Kasey did a good job.
 I just got sucked up into him there off of turn 4 and tore up the right side a little bit and got loose into Turn 1 and that was it... that's definitely my fault.
 I feel bad for Kasey."